gitpan/Nephia/README.md

 Second argument is controller-logic.
 This must be code-reference.

-In controller-logic, you may get Plack::Request object as first-argument, and controller-logic must return response-value as hash-reference or Plack::Response object.
+In controller-logic, you may get Plack::Request object as first-argument, and controller-logic must return response-value as hash-reference or Nephia::Response object.

 ## Basic controller - Makes JSON response